-CEG Announces Inaugural Cohort of Senior Practitioner Fellows
+CEG Welcomes 2022 Cohort of Senior Practitioner Fellows

 Our work is underway, bringing key players together and moving the needle to make our government better.
 Read the latest from the Center for Effective Government and our affiliates and partners, and catch up on the most recent news on government effectiveness and its impact on the issues we face every day.

 Opinion: Expand Chicago's Budget Office to Give the City Council Meaningful Input on Spending Plans